 Maybe your children are polar opposites.
 One is a natural reader and speller, but the other really struggles.

 Perhaps your first child needs a fast pace.
 He doesn’t require much review and once he learns a reading or spelling concept, he remembers it.
 But your second child needs constant review to keep moving forward.
 She needs a mastery-based program rather than a grade-level-based one.

 Does this sound familiar?
 You’re not alone.
 Many parents are in the same situation, desperately trying to make one reading or spelling curriculum work for all their kids, despite very different learning needs.
 In cases like these, it becomes painfully obvious that in order to effectively teach both children, you need to be able to individualize their lessons.

-When I developed All About Reading and All About Spelling, I turned my “wish list” into a “to do” list.
-One of my main “to dos” was to make sure that the curriculum was easy to customize without requiring a lot of extra effort from the teacher.
-So how did I do that?
+All About Reading and All About Spelling were developed for families just like yours!
+When we created our programs, one of our most important “to dos” was to make sure the curriculum was easy to customize without requiring a lot of extra effort from the teacher.
+Are you curious how we did it?

 If you’ve never heard of scaffolding as it relates to learning, please don’t skip this section, because scaffolding is really important.

 Have you ever seen construction workers on the side of a building, perched high above the sidewalk?
 Scaffolding is the temporary framework that supports the workers, allowing them to work on parts of the building that they wouldn’t be able to reach otherwise.

 In the learning process, scaffolding works in a similar way.
 Scaffolding creates the structure that allows children to gradually build toward higher levels of understanding and greater levels of independence in the learning process.
 Every child’s learning scaffolding is built to meet his or her individual needs…never too high and never too fast.